surge-synthesizer/shortcircuit-xt/README.md

 What?
 Shortcircuit is open source?
 Well yes, but there are big big caveats. **Right now there are no downloadable assets you can get to play music, and there is no runnable open source Shortcircuit plugin**.
 We estimate this will be the case for much of 2021, and maybe indefinitely. **You may never be able to run an open source Shortcircuit**.
 Might just be too much work.
+But if you are dev you can help!

 ## How we got here?